rikumleppanen/direct-marketing-list/documentation/recordsofWorkingHours.md

 1.4.2017 | 3h | Created package for UI and tested UI alternatives
-6.4.2017 | 6h | Created JavaDocs for Classes and refactored the code according to the feedback 6.4.2017 | 2h | Tested UI alternatives for showing number data (JTextArea) ... | ... | ...
+6.4.2017 | 6h | Created JavaDocs for Classes and refactored the code according to the feedback 6.4.2017 | 2h | Tested UI alternatives for showing number data (JTextArea) 18.4.2017 | 4h | Added a few JavaDocs and drafted Sequence Diagrams 19.4.2017 | 5h| Drafted more Sequence Diagrams and added more JavaDocs ... | ... | ...